AlyonaGN/study-app/README.md

-This is Q&A App built with NextJS, React, TS and a lot of passion.
+This is a study app that is built with React, Typescript, and NextJS.

 ## Set Up